 - Make the correction notice free to view.

-- All minor errors will include a footnote on the article detailing to the reader that the article has been corrected.
-Minor errors do not impact the reader’s understanding of the academic material.
+- Any minor errors will not be accompanied by a separate correction notice.
+Instead a footnote will be added to the article detailing to the reader that the article has been corrected.
+Minor errors do not impact the reliability of, or the reader’s understanding of, the scholarly content.

-- If there is clear evidence that the findings are unreliable, either as a result of misconduct (e.g. data fabrication) or honest error (e.g. miscalculation or experimental error).
+- If there is clear evidence that the findings are unreliable, either as a result of misconduct (e.g. data fabrication or image manipulation) or honest error (e.g. miscalculation or experimental error).

-- If the findings have previously been published elsewhere without proper cross referencing, permission or justification (i.e. cases of redundant publication).
+- If the findings have previously been published elsewhere without proper cross referencing, permission or justification (e.g. cases of redundant publication or duplicate publication).